inkle/ink/Documentation/WritingWithInk.md

 - can return a value of any type
 - can recurse safely

-(Some of these may seem quite limiting, but for more story-oriented call-stack-style features, see the section of Tunnels.)
+(Some of these may seem quite limiting, but for more story-oriented call-stack-style features, see the section on [Tunnels](1-tunnels).)

 Return values are provided via the `~ return` statement.